-Here the group dev\ops is granted the roles dev\role and ops\role.
-The members of this group can perform the actions that are allowed by these roles.
+Here the group dev_ops is granted the roles dev_role and ops_role.
+The members of this group can complete searches that are allowed by these roles.

 User to Group Mapping

 You can configure Sentry to use either Hadoop groups or groups defined in the policy file.